 A - Arrival of the Bride

-The bride usually arrives on her fathers right arm.
-In older times this was actually to stop him from using his sword arm and attacking her husband to be.
+Did you know that the bride usually arrives on her dad’s right arm?
+Turns out, back in the day, this was to keep him from using his sword arm to attack the groom!
+Wild, right?

 B - Bridesmaids